OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 <p class="caption">(\#fig:eml-soc1)Accuracy plot for soil organic carbon fitted using Ensemble ML.</p>
 </div>

-It is also interesting to look at the variable importance to see which covariates are most important for modeling SOC:
+It is also interesting to look at the variable importance for this model to see which covariates are most important for modeling SOC: